FanGShiYuu/CoDrivingLLM/README.md

 #### Citation

 Our paper has been pre-printed!
-If you find our work helpful, please consider citing us using the following reference:
+If you find our work helpful, please consider citing us using the following reference 😊:

 ```bibtex
 @misc{fang2024interactivelearnablecooperativedriving,